 As I said above, visuals are incredibly important in your line of business.
 Unfortunately, you can describe a design that you made until you turn blue, and some people just won’t get it.
 What they will get, however, are images of your work.

 Whether these visuals are drawings that you created, digital renderings, or the actual complete structure, is up to you.

 It’s worth mentioning at this point that you should always try to include your most recent projects.
 Not that older ones are any less important, but employers often look at the most recent work as the most relevant.
 Lots of things can change as time goes on, so it’s definitely a good idea to keep your portfolio updated with current projects.

 A lot of people make the mistake of throwing every single project they’ve ever worked on into their architect portfolio.
 You might be led to believe that this is a good thing, but it can actually hurt your success.

 On the contrary, you want to keep your portfolio short and to the point.
 Oftentimes, architect firms and contractors get dozens of portfolios and resumes at once.
+And even when they use something like Joist, a contractor management tool, to make their lives easier, they still don’t have all the time in the world to look through your portfolio.
 The last thing you want them to do is see your portfolio and get discouraged from reading it because it’s too long.

 The best practice in this situation would be to limit yourself to somewhere around 5 major projects that you’ve worked on.
 Throw in all the nice details, the drawings, before and after images, and so on.